UNCSRP/PRogramming-for-Environmental-Health-And-Toxicology-PREHEAT-Retreat/README.md

 *Statistics questions:*

-** Provided script: At baseline (pre-exposure): What proteins differ by BMI?
+* Provided script: At baseline (pre-exposure): What proteins differ by BMI?
-** Post-exposure: What proteins differ by BMI?
+* Post-exposure: What proteins differ by BMI?
-** Compare these two findings: are they the same?
+* Compare these two findings: are they the same?

+*Machine learning questions:*
+* Script that you need to generate: what proteins predict BMI?

 ## Group 5: Asthma-associated proteins

+*Statistics questions:*

-** Provided script: At baseline (pre-exposure): What proteins differ by asthma status?
+* Provided script: At baseline (pre-exposure): What proteins differ by asthma status?
-** Post-exposure: What proteins differ by asthma status?
+* Post-exposure: What proteins differ by asthma status?
-** Compare these two findings: are they the same?
+* Compare these two findings: are they the same?

+*Machine learning questions:*
+* Script that you need to generate: what proteins predict asthma?